 While he was a life-long bachelor, it was said that he was an honorary family member of many of the prominent early Miami residents.
 He was particularly close with Dr. James Jackson’s family.
 Miami’s pioneer doctor passed away four years earlier in April of 1924, and the Jackson family remained close with Greaves until his death.

 The FEC Hotel Company understood the importance of Greaves to the operation of the hotel.
 Due to the devastating hurricane and the loss of the hostelry’s steward, the company’s confidence in the 31-year-old hotel was all but gone.
 The time had come for the FEC’s executives to decide the fate of the Royal Palm Hotel.

 Closed in 1928

-Given the circumstances, the FEC Hotel Company executives had to make a decision on whether to open for the 1928 – 29 winter season.
+Given the circumstances, the FEC Hotel executives had to make a decision on whether to open for the 1928 – 29 winter season.
 In addition to losing the most important figure in the operation of the hotel, they were concerned about demolition work of the west wing of the property as well.

-The FEC Hotel Company sold a strip of land to the city that comprised the western end of the hotel’s property.
+The FEC Hotel Company sold a strip of land to the city that comprised the western edge of the hotel’s property.
 This land would be used to build NE Second Avenue and make room for a new Second Avenue (Brickell), bridge.
 The sale of this land resulted in part of the hotel being deconstructed to make room for the road.
 The engine room and the swimming pool were the two areas directly impacted.